cx2great/learngit/readme.txt

-git is a distribute version control system gitt is free software distribute under the GPL the 3rd lines the 4th lines test line 1
+git is a distribute version control system git is free software distribute under the GPL
+My road to be Great